 He earned his J.D. from Widener University School of Law and his B.A. from Saint Joseph’s University majoring in International Relations with minors in Politics and Spanish.
 While in law school, he served as a judicial intern to the Pre-Trial Division of the Delaware County Court of Common Pleas.
 He was also a member of Widener’s Intensive Trial Advocacy Program (ITAP), Moot Court Honor Society and Moe Levine Trial Advocacy Honor Society.

 Nancy Z. Seldomridge, NJCP (New Jersey Certified Paralegal) is a Senior Paralegal at Simeone & Raynor, LLC.
 She graduated summa cum laude from the American Bar Association approved paralegal program at Burlington County College in 1992.
 While at Burlington County College, Ms. Seldomridge was inducted into Phi Theta Kappa, the honor society for two year colleges, and served as the student liaison to the paralegal curriculum advisory board and was named paralegal student of the year in her final year.

-Nancy has spent the last twenty seven years in the practice of condominium, homeowner and community association law, collections, general litigation and tax sale certificate foreclosures.
+Nancy has spent the last thirty four years in the practice of condominium, homeowner and community association law, collections, general litigation and tax sale certificate foreclosures.

-Nancy is a member of the South Jersey Paralegal Association and frequently attends continuing legal education seminars to keep current in new developments in the law and court procedures.
+Nancy frequently attends continuing legal education seminars to keep current in new developments in the law and court procedures.